City3D: Large-Scale Building Reconstruction from Airborne LiDAR Point Clouds: Results and Evaluation

-\textbf{Test datasets}.
-We have tested our method on three datasets of large-scale urban point clouds including more than 20k buildings. \begin{itemize} \item AHN3~\citep{AHN3_2018}.
-A country-wide airborne point cloud dataset covering the entire Netherlands, with an average point density of 8 $points/m^2$.
-The corresponding footprints\footnote{In BAG~\citep{BAG_2018}, the outlines of buildings are from rooftops, which is slightly different from footprints.
-We still use `footprint' in this paper.} of the buildings are obtained from the Register of Buildings and Addresses (BAG)~\citep{BAG_2018}, with an accuracy of 30 $cm$.
+We have tested our method on three datasets of large-scale urban point clouds including more than 20~k buildings. \begin{itemize} \item AHN3~\citep{AHN3_2018}.
+An {openly available }country-wide airborne LiDAR point cloud dataset covering the entire Netherlands, with an average point density of 8 points/m$^2$.
+The corresponding footprints of the buildings are obtained from the Register of Buildings and Addresses (BAG)~\citep{BAG_2018}. {The geometry of footprint is acquired from aerial photos and terrestrial measurements with an accuracy of 0.3 m}. {The polygons in the BAG represent the outlines of buildings as their outer walls seen from above, which are slightly different from footprints.
+We still use `footprint' in this paper. }

 \item DALES~\citep{varney2020dales}.
-A large-scale aerial point cloud dataset consisting of forty scenes spanning an area of 10 $km^2$, with instance labels of 6k buildings.
-The average point density is 50 $points/m^2$.
+A large-scale aerial point cloud dataset consisting of forty scenes spanning an area of 10 km$^2$, with instance labels of 6 k buildings. {The data was collected using a Riegl Q1560 dual-channel system with a flight altitude of 1300 m above ground and a speed of 72 m/s.
+Each area was collected by a minimum of 5 laser pulses per meter in four directions.
+The LiDAR swaths were calibrated using the BayesStripAlign 2.0 software and registered, taking both relative and absolute errors into account and correcting for altitude and positional errors. } The average point density is 50~points/m$^2$.
 No footprint data is available in this dataset.

 \item Vaihingen~\cite{rottensteiner2012isprs}.
-An airborne point cloud dataset published by ISPRS, which has been widely used in semantic segmentation and reconstruction of urban scenes.
-We use in our experiments its training set that contains footprint information and covers an area of 399 $m \times$ 421 $m$ with 753k points.
-The average point density is 4 $points/m^2$.
+An airborne LiDAR point cloud dataset published by ISPRS, which has been widely used in semantic segmentation and reconstruction of urban scenes. {The data were obtained using a Leica ALS50 system with 45\textdegree~field of view and a mean flying height above ground of 500 m.
+The average strip overlap is 30\% and multiple pulses were recorded.
+The point cloud was pre-processed to compensate for systematic offsets between the strips.} We use in our experiments a training set that contains footprint information and covers an area of 399 m $\times$ 421 m with 753 k points.
+The average point density is 4 points/m$^2$.

 \end{itemize}